Chart Color Schemes

 Health performance in Mount Austin is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Mount Austin faces significant health challenges, impacting both younger and older age groups.
-Private health cover is low at approximately 47% (~1,973 people), compared to 51.4% across Rest of NSW and a national average of 55.3%.
-The most prevalent conditions are asthma (11.3%) and mental health issues (11.1%).
+Mount Austin faces significant health challenges affecting both younger and older age groups.
+Private health cover is low at approximately 47% (around 1,933 people), compared to 51.5% across Rest of NSW and the national average of 55.7%.
+The most prevalent medical conditions are asthma (11.3%) and mental health issues (11.1%).

-Conversely, 57.5% report no medical ailments, lower than the 64.5% in Rest of NSW.
-Mount Austin has 21.5% residents aged 65 and over (904 people), higher than the 19.6% in Rest of NSW.
-Senior health outcomes align with the general population's profile.
+Conversely, 57.5% reported no medical ailments, lower than the 64.5% in Rest of NSW.
+Mount Austin has a higher proportion of seniors aged 65 and over at 21.5% (886 people), compared to 19.6% in Rest of NSW.
+The health outcomes among seniors are broadly similar to those of the general population.

 Frequently Asked Questions - Health